KingSora/OverlayScrollbars/README.md

 #### Javascript

-Initialize the plugin after your document has been fully loaded on the desired element.
+Initialize the plugin after your document has been fully loaded.

 Default initialization:
 ```js